Juca70/programs/README.md

 # programs
-My first repository in GitHub
+My first repository in GitHub for [Análisis y Diseño de Software]